hokus15/rpi-config/README.md

 # rpi-config
-Script to automate configurations usually done in a fresh Rasbian Stretch installation.
+Script to automate configurations usually done in a fresh Raspbian (Lite) Jessie / Stretch installation.

 Note that all modified files will be copied to a backup folder `(default: /home/pi/backup)`